matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 In the Toyota Production System, the ultimate solution for _Mura_ was the ideal of "One-Piece Flow" - making one part at a time and moving it immediately to the next step, with zero [inventory](#inventory) in between.

-The modern software equivalent is **Continuous Delivery**, supported by **Trunk-Based Development**, automated testing, and fast deployment pipelines. **Continuous Delivery** approximates one-piece flow by reducing batch sizes, shortening feedback loops, and ensuring that each change can move smoothly into production without accumulating [inventory](#inventory).
+The modern software equivalent is [Continuous Delivery](https://dora.dev/capabilities/continuous-delivery/), supported by **Trunk-Based Development**, [test automation](https://dora.dev/capabilities/test-automation/), and fast deployment pipelines. **Continuous Delivery** approximates one-piece flow by reducing batch sizes, shortening feedback loops, and ensuring that each change can move smoothly into production without accumulating [inventory](#inventory).

 In a high-flow system, a single commit can be built, tested, and deployed within minutes.
 This is the closest practical expression of the same principle.
 Work should move continuously, without queuing, batching, or [waiting](#waiting).

 ### Tracing the root cause

 _Mura_ is not just a vague feeling of chaos.
 In modern software delivery teams, it is a problem you can detect and measure using **DORA** metrics.
-It is the "hurry up and wait" pattern that creates the waste (_Muda_) and symptoms of inefficiency.
+It is the "hurry up and wait" pattern that creates waste (_Muda_) and inefficiency.

 Unevenness is not "a system problem", it is often a result of: